wmjjmwwmj/VMBook/firmware/README.md

 - The server URL for uploading photos is predefined; ensure the server is running and accessible.

 ## TODO
-[  ] Add additional button to control power in Battery-powered mode.
+- [ ] Add additional button to control power in Battery-powered mode.
+- [ ] Add user voice input functionality so that users can enhance images with background and emotional descriptions.